slowernews/wisdom-tldr/README.md

 #### TL;DR

 3 rules for life: fuck, don't give a fuck and don't be fucked over.<br>
-One practical advice: have more than one child.
+One practical advice: have more than one child.<br>
+One last advice for shy people: it's better to rely on your network than on being self-sufficient.